John A Waller

 Corporate insolvencies can occur in levels of difficulty:

-Direct personal liabilities to business owners are dependent on the facts of the circumstances.
+Direct personal liabilities to business owners depend on the circumstances.
 Any breaches of the law, though, will therefore create an adverse event much worse.

 Professional help is the only way to deal with the threat of insolvency.